Full course description

 Week 7-8: Data analysis, discussion and evaluation of the research question and interpretation of the data;

-Week 12: Feedback on the research reports by fellow students.
+Week 12: Processing of the feedback and finishing the final draft of the research report.
 Presentation of findings at the concluding symposium in the form of a poster or a lecture.

-During lectures, attention will be paid to relevant themes, such as impressive experiments within psychology, the different designs and research methods, research ethics and how articles can be read, written and discussed.
+During lectures, attention will be paid to relevant themes, such as the different designs and research methods, research ethics and how articles can be read, written and discussed.
 Literature on these themes will also be available.

 Furthermore, attention will be paid to popularizing scientific results by means of writing a research blog.
 Students will also receive mini-workshops about how to present, how to write reviews, and statistics.